Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/QueryFeaturesWithArcadeExpression/README.md

     "var crimes = FeatureSetByName($map, 'Crime in the last 60 days');\n"
     "return Count(Intersects($feature, crimes));"

-7. Create an `ArcadeEvaluator` using the arcade expression and `Enums.ArcadeProfileFormCalculation`.
+7. Create an `ArcadeEvaluator` using the Arcade expression and `Enums.ArcadeProfileFormCalculation`.
 8. Create a dictionary of profile variables with the following key-value pairs.
 This will be passed to `ArcadeEvaluator.evaluate()` in the next step.
          `{"$feature", identifiedFeature}`
          `{"$map", map}`

-9. Call `ArcadeEvaluator.evaluate()` on the arcade evaluator object and pass the profile variables map.
+9. Call `ArcadeEvaluator.evaluate()` on the Arcade evaluator object and pass the profile variables map.
 10. Call `ArcadeEvaluationResult.result()` to get the result from `ArcadeEvaluator.ArcadeEvaluationResult`.

 ## Relevant API